 Practically speaking, no part is entirely free of skewed fiber.

 When done unintentionally, skewed fiber causes a number of problems in application.
-Since each skewed fiber is cut at an angle other than 90 degrees to its axis, when light attempts to enter, it might be reflected, as the incident angle of the light, compared to the fiber face, exceeds the NA.
+Since each skewed fiber is cut at an angle other than 90 degrees to its axis, when light attempts to enter, it might be reflected, as the incident angle of the light, compared to the fiber face, exceeds the critical angle.

 As illustrated above, the angle of light exiting a skewed fiber will change, increasing the part’s NA, spreading the canting the beam pattern and reducing intensity.
 In extreme cases, skewed fiber causes the output light to form rings, like doughnuts, with a dim center.
 The problem is more noticeable as the distance from the output end increases.